-Who would the major players be in the PA sports betting market?
+Who will the major players be in the PA sports betting market?

 There are many casinos in Pennsylvania.
-And undoubtedly all of them would want to offer sports betting.
+And undoubtedly all of them will want to offer sports betting.
 But some markets/casinos will be better for sports betting than others.

-SugarHouse Casino, Parx Casino and Harrah’s Philadelphia would be best poised to cash in on the city’s intense interest in sports.
-Not only would the casinos benefit from the revenue from handle on sports betting, it would also get more people in the door to enjoy the casinos’ other amenities and gambling options.
+SugarHouse Casino, Parx Casino, and Harrah’s Philadelphia are best poised to cash in on the city’s intense interest in sports.
+Not only will the casinos benefit from the revenue from handle on sports betting, it will also get more people in the door to enjoy the casinos’ other amenities and gambling options.

 Rivers Casino already has a monopoly on the Pittsburgh market.
-But it would be poised to cash in even more with legal sports betting.
+But it should be poised to cash in even more with legal sports betting.
 The city has both NFL and NHL franchises.

 For years, racetracks have eyed sports betting as a possible way to woo bettors in their doors.

-Penn National, near the center of the state — and far from Philly and Pittsburgh — would be poised to be benefit greatly.
+Penn National, near the center of the state — and far from Philly and Pittsburgh — benefits greatly from the change in the law.
 The complex now features both Hollywood Casino and the racetrack, and sports betting would be just one more draw.

-Who would regulate sports betting in the state?
+Who will regulate sports betting in the state?

 The Pennsylvania Gaming Control Board (PGCB)will oversee sports betting in the Keystone State.
 Both racetracks and casinos can accept wagers.
 There will be both in-casino wagering as well as mobile wagering.